Working with scientific literature - Impact, quality and finding

 The impact of scientific publications

-Scientific publications are probably the most important outcome of scientific research because they are submitted to peer review, and only if this review process was successful, a paper appears in a scientific journal.
-It can then be considered to belong to the scientific literature and the body of human knowledge.
+Scientific publications are arguably the most important outcome of scientific research because they undergo peer review.
+Only after successfully passing this review process does a paper appear in a scientific journal.
+It can then be considered part of the scientific literature and the broader body of human knowledge.

-Scientific publications are measured by some metrics that are supposed to reflect their impact.
-A standard bibliometric measure is the impact factor, which is defined as the number of citations the articles published in a journal accumulate over a certain period of time.
-Impact factors can calculated for scientific journals, but also for research institutes, individual researchers, and even for individual papers.
+One way to evaluate scientific quality is through bibliometric measures, i.e., the quantification of various aspects of the scientific literature—such as how often a publication has been cited by others.
+Under this paradigm, the quality and impact of scientific publications are represented by metrics that aim to reflect their influence.
+A standard bibliometric measure is the impact factor, which is defined as the average number of citations received by articles published in a journal over a given period of time.
+Impact factors can be calculated not only for scientific journals, but also for research institutes, individual researchers, and even for specific papers.

 The impact factor (IF)

-In its initial definition, the impact factor, often abbreviated IF, is a measure reflecting the average number of citations of articles published in peer-reviewed scientific journals.
+In its initial definition, the impact factor (IF), is a measure reflecting the average number of citations of articles published in peer-reviewed scientific journals.
 It is frequently used as a proxy for the relative importance of a journal within its field, with journals with higher impact factors deemed to be more important than those with lower ones.
-The impact factor was devised by Eugene Garfield, the founder of the Institute for Scientific Information (ISI), now part Clarivate Analytics Impact factors are calculated yearly for those journals that are indexed in Clarivate’s Journal Citation Reports.
+The impact factor was devised by Eugene Garfield, the founder of the Institute for Scientific Information (ISI), now part Clarivate Analytics.
+Impact factors are calculated yearly for those journals that are indexed in Clarivate’s Journal Citation Reports.1

 - \(A\) = the number of times articles published in 2006 and 2007 were cited by indexed journals during 2008